+This adjustment serves two purposes;

-This adjustment will remove any looseness between the column tube and column support while serving two purposes:
+• To remove any looseness between the column tube and column support to insure accurate cuts; and

-- To insure accurate cuts; and - To allow the column tube to raise and lower smoothly.
+• To allow the column tube to raise and lower smoothly.

 Note: The following adjustment is very critical.
 All future alignment procedures rely on this adjustment being performed correctly.
 All looseness must be removed.